themorgantown/alpha-mask-events/README.md

 Ever been frustrated when:
 - You had to use CSS clip-paths or complex SVG masks to make irregularly shaped elements clickable only on their visible parts?
 - You wanted to stack elements and have clicks "fall through" the transparent regions?
-- You just want to show the 'hand' cursor on SOLID parts of images?
+- You want greater control over pointer events and transparent images?

 This lightweight library solves these problems with minimal setup and supports all modern image formats with transparency.